gdonald/player/README.md

 ## Bundler Note:

-On macOS I use the `TAGLIB_DIR` environment variable to get bundler to install the taglib-ruby gem:
+On macOS I use the `TAGLIB_DIR` environment variable to install the taglib-ruby gem:

 ```bash
 brew install taglib